Sándor Márai: Biography

-He also disliked the communist regime that seized power after World War II, and left – or was driven away – in 1948.
+Contrary to his earlier beliefs, he disliked the communist regime that seized power after World War II, and imposed on himself self exile in 1948.
 After living for some time in Italy, Márai settled in the city of San Diego, in the United States.
 Márai joined Radio Free Europe between 1951 and 1968.
 Márai was extremely disappointed in the Western powers for not helping the Hungarian Revolution of 1956.

 He continued to write in his native language, but was not published in English until the mid-1990s.
 Like other memoirs by Hungarian writers and statesmen, his Föld!
 Föld! was first published in the West in 1971, because it could not be published in the Hungary of the post-1956 Kádár era.
 The English version of this memoir was published posthumously in 2001.
 After his wife died in 1986, Márai retreated more and more into isolation.
 In 1987, he lived with advanced cancer and his depression worsened when he lost his adopted son, John.
 He ended his life with a gunshot to his head in San Diego in 1989.
 He left behind three granddaughters; Lisa, Sarah and Jennifer Márai.

 Largely forgotten outside of Hungary, his work (consisting of poems, novels, and diaries) has only been recently "rediscovered" and republished in French (starting in 1992), Polish, Catalan, Italian, English, German, Spanish, Portuguese, Bulgarian, Czech, Slovak, Danish, Icelandic, Korean, Lithuanian, Dutch, Urdu and other languages too, and is now considered to be part of the 20th-century European literary canon.